cyncros/UdaciCardsQuiz/README.md

 over the questions already existed, also to get notifications to study on every day.

-Already Tested only on IPAD mini 1st GEN. and Samsung S4 mini
+Already Tested on IPAD mini 1st GEN. and Samsung S4 mini (Landscape - ONLY)

 Prerequisites

-Node JS
+Node JS - v7.10.1

-npm install -g create-react-native-app
+npm  v4.6.1

-The App has been developed and tested using <a href="https://expo.io/">EXPO APP</a>
+The App has been developed using <a href="https://expo.io/">EXPO APP</a>

 Installing

 --App dependencies

-CLONE the App from: <a href:"https://github.com/cyncros/UdaciCardsQuiz"/>
+CLONE the App from: <a href="https://github.com/cyncros/UdaciCardsQuiz"> HERE</a> <br>

-install all project dependencies with npm or yarn install start the development server with yarn start
+INSTALL: npm install<br>
+RUN: yarn start

 Authors

 Moises Torres - \* - <a href="https://github.com/cyncros">Cyncros</a>

-Acknowledgments

-ES6 Nanodegree Program on Udacity.com